Aboriginal and Torres Strait Islander: Person who identifies as being of Aboriginal or Torres Strait Islander origin. See also Indigenous.

 housing mobility: The movement of people due to a change in their place of usual residence.
 Housing mobility may occur due to changes in tenure arrangements, such as from rental to home-ownership, or moving from one geographic location to another for various housing, employment or lifestyle reasons.

-housing stress: A measure of housing affordability where the proportion of household income spent on basic housing costs (that is, rent or mortgage) is related to income.
+housing stress: A measure of housing affordability related to the proportion of household income spent on basic housing costs (that is, rent or mortgage).
 (Owner-occupiers without a mortgage cannot experience housing stress according to this definition.)
-Households considered to be in financial housing stress are those whose housing costs are more than 30% of the gross household income.
+Households considered to be in financial housing stress are low income households whose housing costs are more than 30% of the gross household income (ABS 2019).

 income unit: One person or a group of related persons within a household, whose command over income is shared, or any person living in a non-private dwelling who is in receipt of personal income.